"Linking Scholarship and Activism in Migration Societies: Critical Inquiries"

-EMMIR is the European Master in Migration and Intercultural Relations.
-It is the first African-European Erasmus Mundus Master Course in Migration Studies.
+Erasmus+ EMMIR is the first African-European Erasmus Mundus Master Course in Migration Studies.
 The first cohort set out to study in September 2011; since 2013 the programme is fully accredited by the national agencies as part of the European pilot project JOQAR.
-By the end of 2015 three cohorts have graduated with a success rate of nearly 100%.
+By the end of 2017, five cohorts have graduated with a success rate of nearly 100%.

 In summer 2016, the programme has been selected for further co-funding under the European Erasmus+ Erasmus Mundus label of excellence.
 Consequently, from 2017 onwards, another three editions of the study programme will be supported by a limited number of scholarship for both European and non-European students.